BruningLab/warpDOCK/README.md

 sudo vim /etc/exports
 ```
-Add a new line to the exports file and enter:
+Add a new line to the exports file and add:

 ```
 /mnt/NFS *(rw,sync,no_root_squash,no_subtree_check)